stjohncj/RESTRack/README.markdown

 values being :DEBUG, :INFO, :WARN, etc.

 #### :REQUEST\_LOG\_LEVEL
-Sets the the logging level of the request log, similar to :LOG_LEVEL.
+Sets the the logging level of the request log, similar to :LOG\_LEVEL.

 ### Optional Configuration Settings
 #### :DEFAULT\_FORMAT
 Sets the default format for the response.
-This is the format that the response will take if no extension is appended to the request string (i.e. /foo/123 rather than /foo/123.xml).
+This is the format that the response will take if no extension is appended to the request string \(i.e. `/foo/123` rather than `/foo/123.xml`\).
 Services will have a default format of JSON if this configuration option is not defined.

 #### :DEFAULT\_RESOURCE
 Set this option in config/constants.yaml to use an implied root resource controller.
+To make `/foo/123` also be accessible at `/123`:

     :DEFAULT_RESOURCE: foo
-                          # /foo/123 could be accessed with /123
-                          # /foo could be accessed with /

 #### :ROOT\_RESOURCE\_ACCEPT
+This defines an array of resources that can be accessed as the first resource in the URL chain, without being proxied through another relation.

     :ROOT_RESOURCE_ACCEPT: [ 'foo', 'bar' ]
-    # defines an array of resources that can be accessed (without being proxied through another relation).

 #### :ROOT\_RESOURCE\_DENY
+This defines an array of resources that cannot be accessed without proxying though another controller.

     :ROOT_RESOURCE_DENY: [ 'baz' ]
-    # defines an array of resources that cannot be accessed without proxying though another controller.

 ## License: